eDataQuest/simpleweb/README.md

 How to install on a Mac

+Make you have access to command line git.

-Install docker stable for mac
+Install docker(stable) on your mac

 https://docs.docker.com/docker-for-mac/install/